Marcus Mann (footballer)

-Marcus Mann (born 14 March 1984) is a German former footballer who was most recently caretaker manager of 1.
-FC Saarbrücken.
+Marcus Mann (born 14 March 1984) is a German former footballer and current sporting director of Hannover 96.

-Career
+Club career

 Mann began his career with Karlsruher SC, and broke into the first team in 2004, making two appearances in the 2.
 Bundesliga.
 He left the club in 2006, and spent the next two years in the Regionalliga Süd, playing for SV Darmstadt 98 and then Stuttgarter Kickers.
 In 2008, Kickers had qualified for the new 3.
 Liga, but were relegated after one season, so Mann moved on, joining 1.
 FC Saarbrücken.
 He helped the club win the Regionalliga West in his first season, and then establish themselves in the 3.
 Liga in his second.
 He signed for SV Wehen Wiesbaden in July 2011, where he spent three years before joining 1899 Hoffenheim II.

-When he retired in 2016 he became director of sports at 1.
-FC Saarbrücken.
+Coaching career

+On 29 April 2016, Marcus Mann was introduced as sporting director at 1.
+FC Saarbrücken, after ending his active football career on 30 April 2016.
 Following the sacking of Dirk Lottner in December 2019, Mann was caretaker manager of Saarbrücken for the last game of 2019, a 6–0 win against TuS Rot-Weiß Koblenz.

+At the beginning of July 2020, Mann took up a post as head of sport at the youth department of Bundesliga club TSG 1899 Hoffenheim, where he had ended his playing career.
+After one season at Hoffenheim, Mann was appointed sporting director of Hannover 96 in June 2021.
+In December 2022, Mann extended his contract with Hannover until June 2027.